I’m allergic to complexity, at least when it comes to content.

-So because I didn’t major in PowerPoint, I drew one with a Sharpie instead.
-(Also, my artistic “skills” reinforce the need to keep my day job.
+I didn’t major in PowerPoint, so I drew one with a Sharpie instead.
+(Also, my artistic “skills” reinforce my need to keep my day job.
 Ha.)

 Right now, you are probably thinking two things: